qlonik/musical-parakeet/README.md

 The base Renovate configuration provided in your repository can be view at [.github/renovate.json5](https://github.com/onedr0p/flux-cluster-template/blob/main/.github/renovate.json5).
 If you notice this only runs on weekends and you can [change the schedule to anything you want](https://docs.renovatebot.com/presets-schedule/) or simply remove it.

 To enable Renovate on your repository, click the 'Configure' button over at their [Github app page](https://github.com/apps/renovate) and choose your repository.
 Over time Renovate will create PRs for out-of-date dependencies it finds.
-Any merged PRs that are in the cluster directory Flux will deploy.
+Any merged PRs that are in the kubernetes directory Flux will deploy.

 ### 🪝 Github Webhook

 Flux is pull-based by design meaning it will periodically check your git repository for changes, using a webhook you can enable Flux to update your cluster on `git push`.
 In order to configure Github to send `push` events from your repository to the Flux webhook receiver you will need two things:

-1. Webhook URL - Your webhook receiver will be deployed on `https://flux-receiver.${BOOTSTRAP_CLOUDFLARE_DOMAIN}/hook/:hookId`.
+1. Webhook URL - Your webhook receiver will be deployed on `https://flux-webhook.${BOOTSTRAP_CLOUDFLARE_DOMAIN}/hook/:hookId`.
 In order to find out your hook id you can run the following command:

     ```sh
-    kubectl -n flux-system get receiver/github-receiver --kubeconfig=./provision/kubeconfig
+    kubectl -n flux-system get receiver/github-receiver
     # NAME              AGE    READY   STATUS
     # github-receiver   6h8m   True    Receiver initialized with URL: /hook/12ebd1e363c641dc3c2e430ecf3cee2b3c7a5ac9e1234506f6f5f3ce1230e123
     ```